- Can my child travel to the United States on a foreign passport?

 A Consular Report of Birth Abroad, Form FS-240, is official evidence of U.S. citizenship issued to a person under the age of 18 who was born abroad to U.S. citizen parent(s) and acquired citizenship at birth.

-All children, including babies, must have their own passport.
+No. All children, including babies, must have their own passport.